jacklp/octet/README.md

-Assets - Sounds and Images:
+//Assets - Sounds and Images//

 - The shield gif was created in adobe illustrator, the rest were stock images found online and modified in photoshop.
 - The sound wav was found online and implemented.

-Sequential Full Patch Notes
+//Sequential Full Patch Notes//

 1. Load in a config via XML using the TinyXML parser library.
 2. Create an iterator for our vector<string> textures and use this to plug in the correct attributes to application (this could be made more dynamic).